 Really, really aggressive chewers can damage it

 For big dogs with a serious need to chomp and destroy, Goughnuts provide a pretty good challenge.
 The rubber material is designed for chew toys and spacecraft and is virtually indestructible.
-The medium is targeted for dogs 30 to 70 pounds and the large for pups 60 to 120 pounds.
-There are various levels of rubber durability you can choose based on your dog’s chewing style.
+The medium size is targeted for dogs 30 to 70 pounds and the large for pups 60 to 120 pounds.
+You can choose various levels of rubber durability based on your dog’s chewing style.

 Price at time of publish: $28